OzTamir/Databases-Project/README.md

 Those are the things left to do before I submit the project.
 The sub-lists are randomly ordered.

   - Finish the actual project part:
-    - Viewing products, purchases, and orders
+    - Viewing products, and orders
     - Creating new orders, categories
     - Editing inventory